dychen/django-tutorial/README.md

 <a name="djangopt4">**Making API Routes**</a>

 1. Copy the show_all_users function in django-tutorial/testdjango/facebookgraph/views.py.
 The code itself along with a brief explanation that you should definitely look at is in the [appendix](#show_all_users).
-2. Add the following to the urlpatterns tuple in testdjango/urls.py.
-This says that if someone hits the url your_base_url/all_users, it will handle the response using the show_all_users function in views.py:
+2. Add the following to the urlpatterns tuple in testdjango/urls.py:

 		url(r'^all_users/$', show_all_users),
+This says that if someone hits the url http://yourbaseurl/all_users, it will handle the response using the show_all_users function in views.py.

 3. Hit the route to see it in action.
 In a web browser, go to the address localhost:8000/all_users
 4. Copy the show_user_info function in django-tutorial/testdjango/facebookgraph/views.py.
 The code itself along with a brief explanation that you should definitely look at is in the [appendix](#show_user_info).
+5. Add the following to the urlpatterns tuple in testdjango/urls.py:

+		url(r'^users/([^/]+)/$', show_user_info),
-5. Add the following to the urlpatterns tuple in testdjango/urls.py.
-This says that if someone hits the url your_base_url/users/{username}, it will handle the response using the show_user_info function in views.py.
+This says that if someone hits the url http://yourbaseurl/users/{username}, it will handle the response using the show_user_info function in views.py.
 The regex means accept all input strings of one or more characters that don't include a '/'.
-The regex is automatically passed as the second parameter to the function show_user_info:
+The regex is automatically passed as the second parameter to the function show_user_info.
+Again, [this](http://www.djangobook.com/en/1.0/chapter03/) is a good resource to learn more about regex in urls.py.

-		url(r'^users/([^/]+)/$', show_user_info),

 6. Hit the route to see it in action.
 In a web browser, go to the address localhost:8000/users/coca-cola.